-In-house lawyers are often some of the coolest, smartest heads in the business - and it’s important that their wisdom and commercial judgement are brought to bear on projects, initiatives and processes that moves the needle.
-The business wants legal to add value - we know, because we asked them.
+In-house lawyers are often some of the coolest, smartest heads in the business - and it’s important that their wisdom and commercial judgement are brought to bear on projects, initiatives, and processes that move the needle.

 How to set legal department KPIs